Beolach/gnubee-tools/README.md

 A normal boot requires that a root filesystem already exists;
 this can be on an SD card, USB storage, or SATA device (including md-raid or LVM2).
-This filesystem must be named "GNUBEE-ROOT" and `findfs` must be able to find it.
+This filesystem must be labeled ("GNUBEE-ROOT" by default) and `findfs` must be able to find it.
 The default config builds support for xfs, ext4, and btrfs.

 This package contains config files and scripts to build a kernel and an initramfs, in a format that can be written to flash.